dimalypai/mil-masters-thesis-chalmers/docs/Notes.md

   conversion for OOLang, more similar to the FunLang, namely Pure_M and each function arrow level and not only at the end if there is Pure in the source program.
+* What about type checking MIL function definitions which are (mutually) recursive and a NonTerm effect?
+Need to check that they contain NonTerm somewhere in their type.